Mindy-Kring/krings-cottages/src/markdown-pages/cottage-details/TheElms.md

     imageAlt: A view of an Elms cottage bedroom
   - image: ../../images/uploads/theelmsbedroomtwo.jpg
     imageAlt: Another view of an Elms cottage bedroom
+  - image: ../../images/uploads/theelmsdiningroom.jpg
+    imageAlt: A view of the Elms cottage dining room
 ---